ElijahReeb/Exploration-of-Optimization-Algorithms/README.rst

 ---------------------
 Introduction
 ^^^^^^^^^^^^
 The assignment starts with linear and polynomial optimizations to model a small dataset.
+The assignment had 4 parts each used to explain a different part of the goal of the assignment.
 These models demonstrate some of the flaws and cautions necessary when fitting data to a model and how overparameterization can lead to massive error when the training data differs from the testing data (demonstrated in parts 3 and 4).
 This assignment also leads to show how when using a non-linear functions there may be many minima and thus a more local minimum is necessary (part 2).

 Theoretical Backgroud
 ^^^^^^^^^^^^